krevis/MIDIApps/README.md

 The source for the two apps.
 The project files are MIDIMonitor.xcodeproj and SysExLibrarian.xcodeproj; open them with Xcode.

-Both apps are Cocoa, and are written in Swift (with a tiny amount of Objective-C).
+Both apps are Cocoa, and are written in Swift.

 The apps rely on the other frameworks, described below.